-- Category: GENERAL
+- Category: SPECIAL REPORTS

 - Published on Thursday, 20 September 2012 08:36

-- Written by Ahmed Olayinka Sule, CFA
+- By Ahmed Olayinka Sule, CFA

 Many, some or all of you may be concerned, horrified or outraged that I have used the ‘M’ word as part of the title for this paper.
 However, before disregard this paper and any future article that proceeds from this author, please lend me your ears.
 Prior to the deregulation of the Nigerian telecommunication sector, the state-owned

 Nigerian Telecommunications (NITEL) Plc dominated the sector.
 During this period, the quality of service provided by NITEL was poor and many Nigerians had limited access to modern telecommunication infrastructures.
 Prior to 1999, very few Nigerians had access to computers and the lack of sufficient technological infrastructure such as the Internet, cable television and mobile phones constrained communication within the society.

 Upon the deregulation of the telecommunication sector, the monopoly of NITEL was broken and new players both within and outside of Nigeria began to emerge.
 Players such as MTN, Econet and Globacom began to invest in modern telecommunication infrastructures, while other allied businesses within the information technology landscape began to thrive.
 The emergence of these new players also coincided with the improved economic fortunes of the new middle class that began to emerge at the dawn of the twenty-first century.
 This new middle class was able to gain access to modern digital technology.
 Furthermore businesses began to open up, offering a range of information technology services and solutions such as Internet browsing, business centers, mobile phone calling centers etc.